 Choice #1: Simply the best

 The best and first choice should be an oil-based primer (yes, you can put latex paint over it).
-We use Prime Lock Plus from Benjamin Moore: we have never had a problem with stains coming through.
+For daily use, I use Prime Lock Plus from Benjamin Moore, and I’ve never had a problem with stains coming through.
 Important: wear a respirator (we simplified the complex world of filters here), and open windows or somehow ventilate the area.
 This off-gasses fast, so after a few hours, you’re safe to be around it with no respirator.

-Prime Lock blocks crayon, smoke damage, odors, and all the other stains already mentioned.
+Prime Lock blocks crayons, smoke damage, odors, and all the other stains already mentioned.
 (See Ben Moore’s spec sheet).

 Converting wood trim or cabinets to paint?
 Jump to this info.

-Choice #3: Odorless oil-based stain blocking primerOderless Kilz oil-based gets you the stain blockers that cannot be mixed in water-based solutions but without the stink.
-We only used this one time, for a very sensitive customer who just bought a smoker’s old condo.
-Yick.
+Odorless Kilz oil-based (this link is for the quart, the image is for the gallon), gets you much of the stain blocking ingredients that cannot be mixed in water-based solutions but without the stink.
+I used this for a very sensitive customer who just bought a smoker’s old condo.
 But it worked.
 Popcorn ceiling and all.
 It’s not totally odorless, but close.
-NEED KEYWORD FOR PEOPOLE WITH ALLERGIES AND SENSITIVE NOSES HERE

 Choice #4: Taking a risk with whatever

 If you have some random primer leftover from some project, or if you want to avoid the level of toxicity of the big boys above (Aqua Lock is not that bad), go ahead and use your primer.
-After a short time, you will see some stains bleeding through.
-Remember that some stains may take a year or more to bleed up through the top coat.
+After a short time, you may see some stains bleeding through.
+Remember that some stains may take a year or more to bleed up through the topcoat.

-At that point, just spot prime with BIN (link above).
-NOTHING gets through this nastiest of nasty, but the best stain blocking primer.
+At that point, just spot prime with BIN (link above) and touch up.
+NOTHING gets through this primer, period.

-Rust converter also acts as a primer after changing the rust by chemical reaction.
-We would prime with Rust Scat (just above) after using it as well before painting.
+Rust converter from 3M also acts as a primer after changing the rust by chemical reaction.
+I would still recommend that you prime with Rust Scat (just above) after using it as well before painting.

-For mold, first, of course, you need to whack it Mr. De Nero, using a Mildewcide, and then Mold Killing Primer: just buy a small quantity for where the mold really grows.
-Use the above primers for the rest.
-Finally, add Paint-Guard a mold-inhibiting additive to your top coats of paint.
+For mold, first, of course, you need to kill it, using a powerful mold killer (comes in spray bottles too), and then when dry, apply a Mold Killing Primer in any place the mold might grow.
+Finally, add Paint-Guard a mold-inhibiting additive to your topcoats of paint.

-If you want a water-based primer and stain blocker, use the old standard: Benjamin Moore’s Fresh Start Exterior Wood Primer when painting outdoors.
-We’ve gone through a gallon or a thousand.
+Oil-based primer and stain blocker is my preference and I use the old standard: Rustoleum’s Cover Stain oil primer when painting outdoors.
+I’ve gone through a gallon or a thousand.

-Now, how to do convert wood trim and cabinets to paint…we have it all covered for you, not literally, duh.
+Now, how to do convert wood trim and cabinets to paint…we have it all covered for you, not literally!

 - What paint you will use?
-We like Advance and we explain why, and how to apply it in our post on the best paint for trim and cabinets.
+Pros are getting an oil-like appearance with Ben Moore’s Advance and we explain why in this post, and how to apply it in the post on painting over stained trim.

 - How to paint trim is a common question, and it’s easier than you think: read the short how-to paint trim.

 Spraying primer?
 Sure.
 Go for it.
 We have written all about sprayers here.
-Graco is the brand we know and trust.
+Graco is the brand that most professional painters trust.

-* Tip on primers used for spot priming.
+Tip on primers used for spot priming.
 BIN, in particular, is nasty stuff and as soon as you put a brush in it, that brush will never be useable for anything else.
-We buy dollar-store for this, even though the bristles fall out!
-Here is what we do: before dipping the brush, cut off the handle so the brush will fit inside the can with the lid closed.
+I buy dollar-store brushes for this, even though the bristles fall out!
+Here is what I do: before dipping the brush, cut off the handle so the brush will fit inside the can with the lid closed.
 After you’re done priming, seal the brush in the can!
 Yes, it’s messy when you go to get it out (rubber gloves, man), but you only ruin one brush per can.
-BIN needs to be stirred or shaken after sitting only a few hours.
-Watch the video below as I make a fool of myself showing how to shake a paint can without taking it to a paint store.

-Paint and Primer in One?paint and primer here.
+Most painters don’t love them.
+In the early days, they did not work.
+But nowadays they have become better at blocking stains.
+I discussed this in detail in this post on paint and primer.
 The technology now is that tiny particles come together to form a seal and act as a sealer/primer, but not necessarily a stain blocker.
 If they fail, we look bad, not the paint makers.
 Even if the customer does not see it, we do and have to do touch-ups.
 But it is a faster and less expensive way to go and it’s used in many rental properties.

 That’s our look at how to block stains with primer.
 Have any comments?
 Let us know below.